-ABC considers the Amherst Island WEP another example of the wind industry's blatant disregard for Canadian and U.S. federally protected wildlife.
-ABC notes that the United States and Canada share their migratory wildlife and have a legal and moral obligation to protect our ecologically important birds, both being signatories of the 100 year-old Migratory Bird Treaty Act, one of the most important, but least enforced pieces of environmental legislation on our continent.
+ABC considers the Strong Breeze WEP another example of the wind industry's blatant disregard for Canadian and U.S. protected wildlife.
+ABC notes that the United States and Canada share their migratory wildlife and have a legal and moral obligation to protect our ecologically important birds, both being signatories of the 100 year-old Migratory Bird Treaty Act, one of the most important, but least enforced pieces of environmental legislation on our continent (Clarke 2014b).